conda-forge/conda-smithy/README.md

 + Create a git repo with a conda recipe and the files to run conda builds via CI services.
-+ Register the repo on github and push it.
++ Register the repo on GitHub and push it.
 + Connect the repo to the CI services travis-ci.com, appveyor.com, circleci.com, dev.azure.com
   (For travis-ci.com, configure your org or user to enable the service for all repos)